André N. Skjelstad

 André Nikolai Skjelstad (born 27 August 1965) is a Norwegian politician for the Liberal Party.

 He was elected to the Norwegian Parliament from Nord-Trøndelag in 2005.
-Prior to this he worked as a farmer, and served as Deputy Mayor of Verran and as a regional council member for Nord-Trøndelag County Municipality.
+Prior to this he worked as a farmer, and served as Deputy Mayor of Verran Municipality and as a regional council member for Nord-Trøndelag County Municipality.
 Skjelstad has argued for diversification and investment in the region, to prevent stagnation and reliance upon the oil industry.